hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Mobile Network Packet Core Control Plane.
+* `name` - The name which should be used for this Mobile Network Packet Core Control Plane.

-* `resource_group_name` - (Required) The name of the Resource Group where the Mobile Network Packet Core Control Plane should exist.
+* `resource_group_name` - The name of the Resource Group where the Mobile Network Packet Core Control Plane should exist.

 ---